puranikvinit/0xcode/content/projects.md

 ## [rpi5os](https://github.com/puranikvinit/rpi5os)

-(C, ARM, Raspberry Pi, Bare Metal Programming)
+(C, ARMv8 assembly, Raspberry Pi, OpenOCD, LLDB)

-- A minimalistic kernel written for the Raspberry Pi 5, written in C and ARMv8 assembly.
+- A minimalistic kernel for the Raspberry Pi 5, which uses the bcm2712 SoC based on ARM cortex a76 architecture.
 - Uses ARM PrimeCell PL011 UART (revision r1p5) for serial communication, with a baud rate of 9600 bps.
 - Uses the ARM Corelink Generic Interrupt Controller (GIC) - 400 for handling interrupts.
 - Uses the BCM2835 ARM System Timer for scheduling and timer ticks in general.